vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ![image](/airgapped/bitnami0.png)

 Once Harbor is deployed and running, we can grab the default credentials from the VM’s console.
 SSH into the VM using the `bitnami` user and update the credentials using a secure password.
-Login to the Harbor UI using the `admi`n user and the password provided, and update the credentials using a secure password.
+Login to the Harbor UI using the `admin` user and the password provided, and update the credentials using a secure password.
 See the example below -

 ![image](/airgapped/bitnami1.png)